 Notes

-Store pecan pie in the refrigerator for 3 or 4 days.
+Store the pie covered in the refrigerator for 3 or 4 days.

-Freeze pecan pie for up to 1 month.
+Freeze for up to 3 months.
 Wrap the entire pie and pie plate with plastic wrap and aluminum foil.
 Defrost the pie in the refrigerator overnight before serving.

 Recipe adapted from Baking Illustrated.